polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

 $ docker-compose -f dev.yml -f tutorial2.yml up clamav
 ```

+Wait for `polyswarmd` to report that migration has completed.
 In another pane, run a microengine container that's networked to the same network as clamd above:

 ```sh